List of tallest buildings in Taiwan

-Unlike many other East-Asian countries with numerous supertalls, Taiwan's skyscrapers are on average relatively shorter (Taiwan only has two supertalls as of February 2021).
-This is because construction is difficult since Taiwan's geographical position is, similar to Japan (which only has one supertall), located very close to the boundary between the Eurasian Plate and the Philippine Plate, thus it is prone to many earthquakes.
+Unlike other East-Asian countries with numerous supertalls, Taiwan's skyscrapers are on average relatively shorter.
+Construction is difficult due to Taiwan's geographical position, located very close to the boundary between the Eurasian Plate and the Philippine Plate, thus being prone to many earthquakes.
 Therefore, all buildings above 50 m must be as earthquake-proof as possible and adhere to numerous strict structural standards set by the government to ensure safety.